Tuesday, December 30, 2025

 Software Description:

-- linux-oracle: Linux kernel for Oracle Cloud systems
+- linux-xilinx: Linux kernel for Xilinx systems

 Details: